Skip to main content

 }

-This class implements the renderable interface, which has no methods, and the templatable interface, which means that this class could be rendered with a template, so it must implement the export_for_template method.
-So in this example, the class accepts data via it's constructor, and stores that data in class variables.
-It does nothing else fancy with the data in this example (but it could).
-Note that the export_for_template function should only return simple types (arrays, stdClass, bool, int, float, string).
+In this example, the class accepts data via it's constructor, and stores that data in class variables.
+It does nothing else with the data in this example (but it could).
+Note that the export_for_template function should only return simple types (arrays, stdClass, bool, int, float, string), or those that implement the Stringable interface.

 Now let's look at the renderer for this plugin.